Peter Gilmore's famous fine diner on Sydney Harbour.

-For the past three and a half months, Sydney's fine dining scene has sported a Quay-shaped hole, as the legendary restaurant temporary closed up shop and underwent some pretty hefty renovations.
-But the harbourside restaurant is back in action, showing off a complete, head-to-toe transformation — of the design, food menu and drinks, no less.
+Back in 2018, Sydney's fine dining scene sported a Quay-shaped hole, as the legendary restaurant temporary closed up shop and underwent some pretty hefty renovations.
+But the harbourside restaurant came back with a bang, showing off a complete, head-to-toe transformation — of the design, food menu and drinks, no less.

-This new incarnation sees Quay embracing a more interactive, individualised dining experience and dishing up plenty of surprises along the way.
-So what's different?
+This second incarnation saw Quay embrace a more interactive, individualised dining experience and dished up plenty of surprises along the way.
+So what was different?
 Pretty much everything.

-While the dining room has lost 20 seats, the whole space has gained an impressive fitout by acclaimed architects Tonkin Zulaikha Greer, the team behind the design of some of the Fink Group's other establishments, Bennelong and OTTO Brisbane.
-The restaurant, now divided into smaller, more intimate dining spaces, has been rejigged to face both the Opera House and the Harbour Bridge.
+While the dining room lost 20 seats, the whole space gained an impressive fitout by acclaimed architects Tonkin Zulaikha Greer, the team behind the design of some of the Fink Group's other establishments, Bennelong and OTTO Brisbane.
+The restaurant, now divided into smaller, more intimate dining spaces, was rejigged to face both the Opera House and the Harbour Bridge.

 Referencing Executive Chef Peter Gilmore's nature-driven cooking, the space embraces the organic, with elements including ocean-like blue carpets, tabletops crafted from sustainable solid spotted gum, and stone detailing that conjures images of cracked bark.
 Above, bespoke timber work complements the existing ceiling by original designer George Freedman.

 Meanwhile, art-lovers will also find plenty to swoon over, including the inspiration behind Quay's logo, Bronwyn Oliver's Tide, which presides over the entrance.